hoya9802/Pytorch/README.md

  - Pytorch_Basic : Code for the basic functions of PyTorch. (if you've already known Numpy, it would be easy)<br>
  - Simple_NN : Code for the basic functions of nn.Linear().
 Implementing code to make simple model using class, obtain model parameters<br>
  - Binary_Classification : Implementation of simple binary tesk using simple data made by torch.randn() function
+ - Multiclass_Classification : Implementation of multi label test using MNIST dataset on MLP